 At the market:

-- Be sure fresh seafood is properly refrigerated below 40°F or well-packed with ice.
+- Be sure fresh seafood is properly refrigerated at or below 40°F or well-packed with ice.

 - Look for fish with shiny, firm flesh and no overly "fishy" odor.